micahqn/2025Reefscape/README.md

 ## Autonomous Path Finding

 This year, we recognized the importance of autonomous routines to help simplify driver tasks due to lack of visibility on the field.
 We use PathPlanner's AutoBuilder to create paths on-the-fly that drive the robot from wherever it is on the field to the beginning of a path which we already pre-planned in the PathPlanner application.
-Robot localization for this is done via two measurements: The odometry we have on our swerve drivetrain, and the MegaTag2 localizer on our Limelight.
+Robot localization for this is done via two measurements from our robot state class: The odometry we have on our swerve drivetrain, and the MegaTag2 localizer on our Limelight.